Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-06-taking-back-sky.md

 "Kirk man, uh...like, we just got some pretty big news, dude."

 Lewis was...interesting.
-They'd picked him up at a Corti research facility on a barren planet that officially had no name but which Lewis insisted was called *'Kerbin'* on the grounds that he'd been the first to name it.
-Although he'd originally been taken there as a test subject, his *'escape'* had apparently consisted of amiably disabling the forcefield on his containment cell before letting himself into the lab to explore some avenues of research that his abductors hadn't even considered.
-He was the only one on the crew who'd needed persuading to leave, though it hadn't been a difficult negotiation: His objections had faded the instant he realized there were *'chicks'* aboard Sanctuary.
+They'd picked him up at a Corti research facility on a barren planet that officially had no name but which Lewis insisted was called '*Kerbin'* on the grounds that he'd been the first to name it.
+Although he'd originally been taken there as a test subject, his '*escape'* had apparently consisted of amiably disabling the forcefield on his containment cell before letting himself into the lab to explore some avenues of research that his abductors hadn't even considered.
+He was the only one on the crew who'd needed persuading to leave, though it hadn't been a difficult negotiation: His objections had faded the instant he realized there were '*chicks'* aboard Sanctuary.

 Kirk hadn't yet managed to figure out if his speech pattern was due to the permanent influence of some Corti experiment or a lifetime of recreational narcotics, or if was just an affectation.
 Whatever the explanation, it was clear that behind that dopey dude attitude was a mind to rival the very greatest alumni of the Corti Directorate's education system.